-As a chemistry major, you’ll be involved in independent research projects.
+As a chemistry or biochemistry major, you’ll be involved in independent research projects.

 Projects are designed in close collaboration with a faculty mentor to coincide with your particular interests and goals.
 Through this advanced theoretical or laboratory work, you’ll be able to demonstrate the cumulative knowledge you will have gained in the course of your undergraduate studies.
 Many of our students present their research at local seminars and national conferences, gaining valuable experience and exposure to the scientific community.

 The Capstone Experience

 All chemistry and biochemistry majors at Elmhurst University complete a research project in collaboration with a faculty advisor.

 The research project is a capstone experience that consists of three courses:

 The student begins a research project by locating and reading background literature and creating a project plan.
 The course emphasizes research ethics, information literacy and written communication skills in chemistry.